-The External Crystal/Ceramic System Oscillator is the high frequency oscillator.
+The External Crystal/Ceramic System Oscillator is one of the high frequency oscillator choices, which is selected via a software control bit, FHS.
 For most crystal oscillator configurations, the simple connection of a crystal across OSC1 and OSC2 will create the necessary phase shift and feedback for oscillation, without requiring external capacitors.
 However, for some crystal types and frequencies, to ensure oscillation, it may be necessary to add two small value capacitors, C1 and C2.
 Using a ceramic resonator will usually require two small value capacitors, C1 and C2, to be connected as shown for oscillation to occur.
 The values of C1 and C2 should be selected in consultation with the crystal or resonator manufacturer's specification.